 As you can tell from the prompt, Stanford is looking for students who are hungry for knowledge, self-motivated, and eager to actively participate in classroom and campus life, so choose a topic or experience that makes you feel enthusiastic.

 - Is there a type of homework assignment you actually love to do?

-- Is there an idea you’re constantly reading articles and watching videos about?
+- Is there an idea you’re constantly reading articles or watching videos about?

-- Have you had an intellectual experience that you just can’t stop thinking about?
+- Have you encountered a problem or concept that you just can’t stop thinking about?

 I was mesmerized from the first chapter.